Myotonic Dystrophy (DM)

 Some people can compensate for weak foot muscles by picking up the foot from the knee and walking with a “marching” step.
 Eventually, though, many people with DM1 find that a cane or walker is helpful to compensate for foot and leg weakness.

-A lower leg brace, called an ankle-foot orthosis or AFO, may be needed.
+A lower leg brace called an ankle-foot orthosis, or AFO, may be needed.
 Some people with DM1 use a wheelchair or a power scooter for convenience when covering long distances.
 For more, read Putting Your Best Foot Forward.

 Various devices that hold the hand in a good position for using a keyboard or writing or drawing can help compensate for weak wrist and hand muscles.
+Eye lid crutches or blepharoplasty may be helpful for troublesome ptosis (drooping or falling of the upper eyelid) encountered in DM1.

-The facial muscles usually remain strong, weakening in only a small percentage of people with DM2.
+The facial muscles typically remain strong, weakening in only a small percentage of people with DM2.
 The lower legs and feet tend to remain strong as well, although the calf muscles can become enlarged.